After a traumatic brain injury, individuals may experience a movement disorder called dystonia.

 This means one of the best ways to treat dystonia after brain injury is to exercise your affected muscles.

 For example, you might need medication to get the dystonia under control first.
-Once the dystonia goes down, you can work on exercising the affected muscle to engage neuroplasticity.
+Once the dystonia goes down, you can work on exercising the affected muscles to engage neuroplasticity.

 Dystonia and TBI